PavanRangani/docs/docs/prd/incentive-stock/exercise.md

 ### System Rule

-- Exercise can only be applicable for Vested Share.
+- Exercise can only be applicable only for Vested Share.
 - Once the shares are vested and user want to perform exercise on that shares then `Add Exercise` action can be used.

 ### UX Rule